-For recent retirees too young to qualify for Medicare and the newly unemployed, insurance premiums can be painful—but this doesn’t need to be the case.
+For recent retirees too young to qualify for Medicare and the newly unemployed, insurance premiums can be painful—but this doesn’t have to be the case.

 Under the Affordable Care Act (ACA), these individuals might be surprised to learn they qualify for a healthcare subsidy that can take the sting out of healthcare costs.

 Currently, 11.4 million people are enrolled in health plans through the Affordable Care Act.
 Of these, about 9.6 million (84%) receive subsidies that cover the bulk of their premiums.